VenkateshDas/nli_artefacts_detection/README.md

 ### References

-Relevant sections from the paper :
+Relevant sections from the paper : "Competency Problems: On Finding and Removing Artifacts in Language Data"

 1. Section 2 - Competency Problems
 2. Section 3.2 Hypothesis Test